Thitu Island: Civilian administration

 The island serves as the town proper to the municipality of Kalayaan.
-Only Pag-asa Island, among all Philippine-occupied Spratly islands, is currently inhabited by Filipino civilians.
-The civilian population of about 300, which includes children, were introduced in 2001.
-However, fewer than 200 civilian Filipinos are present on the island at a time.
+Only Thitu, among all Philippine-occupied Spratly islands, is inhabited by civilians, of which there are about 300, including children.
 They live in a few dozen houses, linked with sandy paths.
-It administers nearly a dozen other islets, cays, and reefs in the Spratly Islands.
+Thitu administers nearly a dozen other islets, cays, and reefs in the Spratlys.
 It is the only Philippine-occupied island in the Spratlys to have a significant number of structures, including a municipal hall, multi-purpose hall, health center, integrated school, police station, coast guard station, marine research station, water-filtration plant, engineering building, marina, communication tower, and military barracks.
-The residents raise pigs, goats, and chickens, and plant crops in an allotted space to supplement their supplies of goods provided by a naval vessel which visits once a month.
-By day, the residents get electricity from an electric generator owned by the municipality.
-By night, they shift to stored solar power that comes from 1.5-volt solar panels installed on the island.
-The houses do not have running water – water is used from tanks in front of each house.
-A diesel power plant was activated on 12 June 2021, providing full power from day to night.
+Residents raise pigs, goats, and chickens, and plant crops in an allotted space to supplement supplies of goods provided by a naval vessel that visits once a month.
+By day, residents get electricity from an electric generator owned by the municipality.
+By night, they shift to stored solar power that comes from 1.5-volt solar panels.
+Fresh water is obtained from tanks in front of each house.
+A diesel power plant was activated in June 2021, providing full power from day to night.

 In April 2021, the Department of Information and Communications Technology announced the installation of free Wi-Fi facilities at Pag-asa Integrated School, Barangay Hall, and other sites on the island.
-This has allowed children on the island to continue with their distance learning.
+This has allowed children to continue with their distance learning.

-The Philippine Coast Guard plans to upgrade its coast guard station on Pag-asa Island to boost monitoring of incursions and maritime safety and search and rescue.
+In April 2026, the Philippine Coast Guard upgraded its station to boost monitoring of incursions and maritime safety as well as search and rescue.

-On March 14, 2024, the Bureau of Fire Protection Kalayaan Municipal Fire Prevention Office was established with five personnel to provide dedicated fire protection services in the isolated municipality of Kalayaan, Palawan.
-Upgraded to Kalayaan Fire Station by April 2025, it continues to serve as the primary firefighting and fire prevention unit in the country’s westernmost territorial outpost, ensuring rapid response capability and public safety within the community.

 Military

-The island has been occupied and administered by the Philippines since 1971.

-Being the second largest of the Spratly Islands, It is tightly protected by the Philippine forces.
-The island's beaches have unused concrete bunkers which were built in the 1970s, a few years after the Philippine military base was established.
-Two-thirds of the Philippine military stationed in Philippine-occupied islands (i.e. 40 out of 60 soldiers) are assigned to the island.
+Being the second largest of the Spratly Islands, Thitu Island is tightly protected by the Philippine forces.
+The island's beaches have unused concrete bunkers, which were built in the 1970s, a few years after the Philippine military base was established.
+Two-thirds of the Philippine military stationed in Philippine-occupied islands (i.e., 40 out of 60 soldiers) are assigned to Thitu.